Latest U.S. aid package to Ukraine includes surveillance drones -official | Law-Order

 President Joe Biden's latest security assistance package for Ukraine includes surveillance drones and for the first time mine-resistant vehicles, a senior U.S. defense official said on Friday.

 The package would include 15 Scan Eagle surveillance drones, 40 MaxxPro MRAP (mine resistant ambush protected vehicles) and about 1,000 Javelin anti-tank missiles.
-Reuters first reported on the package on Thursday.
+While this is the first time the United States is providing Scan Eagle drones, another country has provided them to Ukraine in the past, the official said, without elaborating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)